Dr Malpani would be happy to provide a second opinion on your problem.Consult Now!

 You don't have to be superhuman, superkind, superloving or perfect to be able to adopt a child - you just have to be ready.
 Being ready only happens when you've had time to get used to the idea - and if you are infertile, it is never too early to consider adoption.
 You can begin gathering information from adoption agencies even though you may not be fully committed.
 It is always a wise strategy to investigate alternatives in case pregnancy does not occur - after all, statistically, the overall chance of pregnancy for an infertile couple undergoing treatment is only about 50 to 70 percent after one or more years of trying.

 Also, because many agencies do not accept people over a certain age as adoptive candidates, especially for infants, it is important to collect information so that you don't discover later that you are too old to fulfill a particular agency's requirements.

-To couples just beginning to consider adoption the central concern is: can we love an adopted child as our own?
+Can we love an adopted child as our own?
 Other doubts include: